Erfaniaa/mini-hummingbot/README.md

 ### When to use Mini-Hummingbot?
 - ✅ You want to trade on PancakeSwap quickly
 - ✅ You need to run strategies on multiple wallets in parallel
+- ✅ You don't want to deal with Docker or complex setups
 - ✅ You prefer a simple, no-frills CLI experience
 - ✅ You're learning about automated trading
 - ✅ You need a lightweight solution for BSC